mapembert/ZomboidAssult/stories/phase-7/epic-7.1-continuous-movement/story-7.1.3-weapon-targeting-update.md

 **Expected Outcome:**

 This story should require minimal code changes.
-The existing weapon system API is already position-based, so it should work transparently with continuous movement.
+The existing weapon system API is already position-based, so it should work transparently with the 12-column movement system as long as `getHeroPositions()` returns interpolated visual positions.
 The value of this story is:
-1. **Verification**: Confirming the integration works correctly
+1. **Verification**: Confirming `getHeroPositions()` returns interpolated positions (not just column positions)
-2. **Testing**: Comprehensive testing of edge cases and scenarios
+2. **Testing**: Comprehensive testing during column transitions and stationary positions
+3. **Validation**: Confirming column alignment improves targeting accuracy
-3. **Performance**: Ensuring no degradation with continuous updates
+4. **Performance**: Ensuring no degradation with smooth interpolation updates
-4. **Documentation**: Capturing the integration verification for future reference
+5. **Documentation**: Capturing the integration verification for future reference

+Key validation: Projectiles must fire from smooth interpolated hero positions during column transitions, not snap to discrete column positions mid-animation.

 If testing reveals issues, additional implementation tasks will be added to address them.